itonaofumi/pcc/README.md

 5. Launch Maya and add pcc_launch.py to shelf.

 ## Setup for KORG nanoKontrol2
-1. Install the driver and editor.
+1. Install the [driver and editor](http://www.korg.com/jp/support/download/product/0/159/#software) for the nanoKONTROL2.
 2. Transfer the nanoKONTROL2.nktrl2_data in pcc directory.

 ## How to use
-1. Click pcc_launch.py
+1. Launch Maya then click pcc_launch.py in the shelf.
 2. Go to pcc directory then `node sender.js`